aemonge/aemonge/cheatsheet.md

 ## Typing and useful lint and code checks

+Recommendations and Tweaks:

+    You don't need to have both autopep8 and black as formatters.
+While autopep8 adheres to PEP 8 and can automatically format code, black is an opinionated formatter that can sometimes produce results that differ from autopep8.
+I'd recommend sticking with just black if you're setting it as your primary formatter.
+        You can remove the "python.formatting.autopep8Args" line since you're not setting autopep8 as your primary formatter.
+    Ensure you have the coc.nvim settings for pyright correctly set up.
+For instance, if you're using a virtual environment or a specific Python interpreter, you might need to specify that.

 ```bash
 poetry add -G dev autopep8 black flake8 flake8-docstrings \
   flake8-picky-parentheses flake8-quotes isort mypy pep8-naming